 Lenalidomide may affect your ability to drive.
-Don't drive if you have dizziness, blurred vision, excessive tiredness or if you feel sleepy.
-Ask your doctor for advice if you're not sure whether you are safe to drive.
+Don't drive if you have blurred vision, or if you feel dizzy, very tired or sleepy.
+Talk to your doctor for advice if you're not sure whether it’s safe for you to drive.

-Some medicines, including those that you can buy in a shop or chemist, can be harmful to take when you’re having cancer treatment.
-Tell your doctor about any medicines you’re taking, including over-the-counter drugs, complementary therapies and herbal drugs.
+Some medicines can be harmful to take when you’re taking lenalidomide.
+Tell your doctor about any medicines you’re taking, including ones you can buy for yourself in a shop or pharmacy, complementary therapies and herbal drugs.

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you are having treatment with lenalidomide.
-You should tell them the name of your cancer specialist so that they can ask them for advice.
+If you need to go to hospital for any reason not related to the cancer, always tell the doctors and nurses that you are taking lenalidomide.
+Tell them the name of your cancer doctor so that they can ask them for advice.

 Always tell your dentist you are taking lenalidomide.